prachikhanna84/photoVerifyApp/README.md

 Step7: eb open
 Step8: eb logs

-Note*: Elasticbeanstalk uses nginx as reverse proxy server which by default runs on 8081 port and hence we need to use the default port for server
+Note*: Elasticbeanstalk uses nginx as reverse proxy server.
+Always look for eb logs, in this scenario nginx is passing request to port 8081 and hence i needed to change my node server to port 8081.